-Posted by Joseph Lamport on March 27, 2019
+Posted on March 27, 2019 by Joseph Lamport

 Why is brand activation so damn important for law firms?
 That’s the question I have set out to answer with this series of blogposts.
 In the first installment I discussed how, for the most part, law firms have paid next to no attention to brand activation as part of their branding strategy.
 In this second installment I’m going to explain why that’s such a mistake.
 Brand activation is a huge overlooked opportunity that can deliver enormous benefits in improving the strength of your law firm brand.